Recipe Overview

 • While the squash roasts, heat one teaspoon of olive oil in a large frying pan over medium-high heat.
 When the oil is shimmering and hot, add the sausage, onion, and celery and cook until sausage is cooked through, breaking the sausage up into crumbles as it cooks.

-• Add cooked farro, apples, cherries, sage, and garlic powder and cook until the apple softens and the rest of the mixture has heated through.
+• Add cooked farro, apples, cherries, sage, and garlic powder to the skillet.
+Cook until the apple softens and the rest of the mixture is heated through.

 • Turn off heat and stir in cheese.